MicrosoftDocs/cpp-docs/docs/standard-library/filesystem-functions.md

 space_info space(const path& pval, error_code& ec) noexcept;
 ```

-The function returns information about the volume designated by *pval*, in a structure of type `space_info`.
-The structure contains `uintmax_t(-1)` for any value that cannot be determined.
+The function returns information about the volume chosen by *pval*, in a structure of type `space_info`.
+The structure contains `uintmax_t(-1)` for any value that can't be determined.

 ## <a name="status"></a>  status